M.05.03 Observing and managing at-risk prisoners

 3. frequency of any observations

-5. details of any restrictions on the opportunity to associate with other prisoners.
-(If the plan specifies restrictions on the opportunity to associate with other prisoners, the prisoner must be informed, in writing (via a copy of M.05.03.Form.02 At risk management plan), the restrictions on association and the reasons for those restrictions.)
+7. details of any restrictions on the opportunity to associate with other prisoners.
+(If the plan specifies restrictions on the opportunity to associate with other prisoners, the prisoner must be informed, in writing (via a copy of [M.05.03.Form.02 At risk management plan]), of the restrictions on association and the reasons for those restrictions.)

-3. The at-risk management plan of the prisoner ends when the prison director or delegate, after consulting with and obtaining advice from the health centre manager or delegate, revokes the at-risk status of the prisoner.
+3. The at-risk management plan of the prisoner ends when the general manager custodial, after consulting with and obtaining advice from the health centre manager, revokes the at-risk status of the prisoner.

-Note: The review date of the alert should be the sentence release date for sentenced prisoners or remand end date for a remand / accused prisoner.
-If the prisoner returns to custody, the RISK OF SUICIDE historic alert must be re-activated.
+Note: The review date for the alert should be the sentence release date for sentenced prisoners or remand end date for remand / accused prisoner.
+If the prisoners returns to custody, the RISK OF SUICIDE historic alert must be re-activated.

 M.05.03.06 At-risk prisoner transfers